+So you’ve booked the exhibition, sorted out your stand, now it’s time to consider what exhibition furniture you need to fill it.
 To go with your exhibition stand you will need a certain amount of furniture for visitors and staff to sit down, a way to display products and literature and an area to store personal items away.
-You can either hire furniture from the show organiser or from an external company.
-If transporting the furniture, yourself it needs to be portable so you can transport it from show to show.
-Much of it can be customised with graphics to match your corporate brand, and display your logo or imagery.
+You can hire furniture from the show organiser or from an external company.
+Or if you plan to exhibit several times it may be cheaper to buy exhibition furniture.
+If you are transporting the furniture yourself it needs to be portable so you can transport it from show to show.
+Hired furniture can generally be customised with graphics that match your corporate brand, and display your logo or imagery.

 The type of exhibition furniture you source should be based on your objective.
-Do you want potential customers to sit down and get comfortable, do you want to demonstrate a product or show a video or web presentation?
+Do you want potential customers to sit down and get comfortable?
+Exhibitions are long and tiring so having somewhere for visitors to relax can do you favours.
+Do you want to demonstrate a product or show a video or web presentation?
 Do you want your stand personnel to look and feel alert?
 All of these factors should lead you towards your choice of exhibition furniture.

 These provide an area where you can set up your laptop and log visitors details for potential leads.
 They can also be used to display your companies’ promotional items and business cards.
 Counters come in a number of shapes and sizes and can be customised with your own branding.
 If you are looking for an area to store your personal items why not choose a counter with internal shelving to hide these items away.